-- A review of the operations of the Trust during the financial year and the results of those operations is set out in the "Year in Review" at pages 3 to 5 of this Annual Report (Review of Operations). - There were no significant changes in the Trust's state of affairs during the financial year. - The principal activity of the Trust during the financial year was the long term ownership of a 50% interest in the Westfield Carindale shopping centre.
-There were no significant changes in the nature of that activity during the financial year. - Since 30 June 2009, the Trust has negotiated a new interest only floating rate facility that matures in December 2011.
-The facility limit remains at \$55 million - No other matter of circumstance has arisen since the end of the financial year that has significantly affected, or may significantly affect, the Trust's operations, the results of those operations, or the Trust's state of affairs, in future financial years. - The likely developments in the Trust's operations in future financial years and the expected results of those operations are described in the Review of Operations at pages 3 to 5 of the Annual Report.
+- A review of the operations, the results of those operations and financial position of the Trust during the financial year is set out in the "Year in Review" at pages 2 to 3 of this Annual Report. - There were no significant changes in the Trust's state of affairs during the financial year. - The principal activity of the Trust during the financial year was the long term ownership of a 50% interest in the Westfield Carindale shopping centre.
+There were no significant changes in the nature of that activity during the financial year. - The likely developments in the Trust's operations in future financial years and the expected results of those operations are described in the "Westfield Carindale Redevelopment" section at pages 4 to 5 of the Annual Report.
+Details of the Trust's business strategy and prospects are also described in the "Westfield Carindale Redevelopment" section.